 - In a 1,500-year-old human faeces were found that contained the skeleton of an entire rattlesnake.
 Archaeologists believe it may have been eaten whole during a ritual.

 - The winner of the 1922 Nobel Prize was given a house by Carlsberg brewery in Denmark.
-In addition to the house, they provided a direct feed of beer into the house, for free, for life.

 - In 1978, a French man named Michel Lotito ate an entire Cessna airplane over the course of two years.